drjrkuhn/Ardulingua/README.md

 The normal 'SET' call method doesn't return the value actually set on the remote device - just an OK (returns caller id) or error number.
 If we want to verify and retrive the value that was actually set to the device We can use a NSET then GET.
 A normal SET-GET RPC pair would need to wait for two replies, one from the SET call, one from the GET call.
 Instead we can use NSET (notify-SET, i.e. no reply) followed immediately by a GET call.

-A **volatile** remote property can cange behind-the-scenes.
+A **volatile** remote property can change behind-the-scenes.
 We cannot rely on a cached value and the remote property might not preserve the exact value of a SET operation.
 Volatile properties must:
 - Always Use NSET-GET pairs when setting
 - Always use GET and never use cached values.